linediconsine/TangoFlux/README.md

 ![cover-photo](assets/tangoflux.png)

-🚀 **TangoFlux can generate up to 30 seconds long 44.1kHz stereo audios in about 3 seconds.**
+🚀 **TangoFlux can generate up to 30 seconds long 44.1kHz stereo audios in about 3 seconds on an A40 GPU.**

 ## Training TangoFlux
 We use the accelerate package from HuggingFace for multi-gpu training.
 Run accelerate config from terminal and set up your run configuration by the answering the questions asked.
 We have placed the default accelerator config in the `configs` folder.
 Please specify the path to your training files in the configs/tangoflux_config.yaml.
 A sample of train.json and val.json has been provided.
 Replace them with your own audio.